eyosen/PI-Web-API-Client-VBA/docs/Api/StreamSetApi.md

 [[Back to top]](#) [[Back to API list]](../../DOCUMENTATION.md#documentation-for-api-endpoints) [[Back to Model list]](../../DOCUMENTATION.md#documentation-for-models) [[Back to DOCUMENTATION]](../../DOCUMENTATION.md)

 # **GetChannelAdHocWithHttpInfo**
-> GetChannelAdHocWithHttpInfo(string webIds, bool includeInitialValues)
+> GetChannelAdHocWithHttpInfo(string webIds, int heartbeatRate, bool includeInitialValues, string webIdType = null)

 Opens a channel that will send messages about any value changes for the specified streams.